WRAP on Southbank

 New 1 Bedroom apartments set to impress, separated bedroom from living/dining, our impressive 1 bedroom apartments offer space with modern features, designed for the modern traveller, enjoy your own spacious private balcony, full kitchen and laundry facilities in the comfort of your own city apartment.More Information60 sqm wifi kitchen laundry balcony

 Need a separate work area away from the living room?
 Look no further than our 1 Bedroom Executive apartments.
-Designed for the discerning traveller enjoy the comforts of having a separated study while not leaving your city apartment.More Information60 sqm wifi kitchen laundry study
+Designed for the discerning traveller enjoy the comforts of a king bed (twin bedding), large storage area and sizeable living area.More Information60 sqm wifi kitchen laundry

 Our modern and generously spaced 2 Bedroom apartments are ideal for families or for those who like extra space, large living/dining area with spacious private balcony with full kitchen and laundry facilities all contained in one apartment.More Information89 sqm wifi kitchen laundry balcony

 Our 2 Bedroom Executive apartments are step above the rest in Southbank with ensuite and separate bathroom area.
 Ideal for two couples or groups, our 2 bedroom executive apartments offer full kitchen and laundry facilities along with spacious balconies some with sweeping views of the city skyline.More Information89 sqm wifi kitchen laundry city views